QuentinRa/blog.quentinra.dev/info/networking/index.md

 <details class="details-e">
 <summary>Table "filter"</summary>

 This table is used to accept, or drop a packet.
-There are 3 kinds of chains, according to what packets are doing
+There are 3 chains, according to what packets are doing

 * **FORWARD**: packets are transiting/passing by this machine
 * **INPUT**: packet have this machine for destination